eramons/techblog/content/post/asuschromebook_debian.md

 __Goal: modify the kernel configuration as needed in order to have all hardware working.
 Install missing firmware.__

-After a first test run - compiling and flashing the kernel with the default configuration - following flaws could be identified:
+After a first test run - compiling and flashing the kernel with the default configuration - I identified several flaws:

 - The wireless was not working
 - The touchscreen was not working